seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 = Exercise 4
 _Using a genetic algorithm to optimise parameters for a 5th order polynomial._

+A genetic algorithm was implemented to search for the co-efficients of a 5th order polynomial.
+In real-world applications, genetic algorithms can be used for curve-fitting tasks for empirical data, where the underlying relationship is unknown or complex.

+For this exercise, the target polynomial was defined as:

+$ y = 25x^5 + 18x^4 + 31x^3 - 14x^2 + 7x - 19 $

+The polynomial was then evaluated at 10,000 random points to simulate a captured dataset.

 // MARK: EX 5
 = Exercise 5
 _Explaining Holland's Schema Theorem based on exercise 1 using a genetic algorithm with binary encoding._